 I’d still sign up for the mountain man lifestyle, though.

 Would Christa listen to this one’s conspiracy theories or send it back to the cave where it belongs?
-Find out here!
+Find out in her post here!

 Time’s arrow marches on, as Beatrice is fond of reminding us during season 4 of BoJack Horseman.
 Like so many words of wisdom uttered through the course of the show, this phrase has been passed down from the family–along with emotional baggage, trauma, and deeply rooted bitterness.
 Though time’s arrow marches on, our characters regularly dwell on a past dominated by physical and verbal abuse, mental health crises, and feelings of powerlessness even as they long to return to the good old days.